-- Null: Accounting for the other explanatory variables in the model, there is no difference in the mean dependent variable among the categories of the explanatory variable of interest. - Alternative: Accounting for the other explanatory variables in the model, at least one of the categories of the explanatory variable has a different mean than the other categories.
+- Null: Accounting for the other explanatory variables in the model, there is no difference in the mean outcome variable among the categories of the explanatory variable of interest. - Alternative: Accounting for the other explanatory variables in the model, at least one of the categories of the explanatory variable leads to a different mean for the outcome than the other categories.